trappaly/StressLess/README.md

 - Users can update their planned activities and regenerate the calendar.
 - Notifications for upcoming deadlines and important events.

+### Operational Use Cases

+At the moment, our project is still in progress and none of our use cases are operational so far.
+However, our team has already created the landing pages and survey components, so we are confident that our use cases will be functional soon.
+We will be updating this section of our README.md file as we add more functionality.

 ### Project Directory Structure

 This is a mono-repo project structure.
 The root directory contains the backend, frontend, and documentation directories.
 The backend and frontend directories contain their respective codebases.
 There are 3 `package.json` in total.
 The root `package.json` is used for global dependencies and scripts only.
 See [Monorepo Guide](https://monorepo.guide/) for more information.